 Semiweekly schedule example.
 Green, Inc., is a semiweekly schedule depositor and pays wages once each month on the last Friday of the month.
 Green, Inc., will deposit only once a month, but the deposit will be made under the semiweekly deposit schedule as follows.
-Green, Inc.'s tax liability for the April 30, 2021 (Friday), wage payment must be deposited by May 5, 2021 (Wednesday).
+Green, Inc.'s tax liability for the April 29, 2022 (Friday), wage payment must be deposited by May 4, 2022 (Wednesday).

 Semiweekly deposit period spanning two return periods.
 The period covered by a return is the return period.
 The return period for Form 943 is a calendar year.
 If you have more than one pay date during a semiweekly period and the pay dates fall in different return periods, you will need to make separate deposits for the separate liabilities.
-For example, if you have a pay date on Wednesday, December 30, 2020, and another pay date on Friday, January 1, 2021, two separate deposits will be required even though the pay dates fall within the same semiweekly period.
-Both deposits will be due Wednesday, January 6, 2021 (3 business days from the end of the semiweekly deposit period).
+For example, if a return period ends on Thursday, taxes accumulated on Wednesday and Thursday are subject to one deposit obligation, and taxes accumulated on Friday are subject to a separate obligation.
+Separate deposits are required because two different return periods are affected.